adiciausu/funl/README.md

 # What is funl?
-Funl is a high performance async http proxy that can queue the requests it receives and send them to your backend at a rate defined by you, leveling throughput spikes and retring failed requests with exponential backoff.
+Funl is a high performance async http proxy that can queue the requests it receives, store them on disk and send them to your backend at a rate defined by you, leveling throughput spikes and retring failed requests with exponential backoff.

 # Use cases
 1. __Collecting big data__